Robert-Nickel/bdd.guru/00_Nickel_BDD.md

 7. Have discussions between people from specification, development and QA (3 Amigos)
 8. to be continued..

+## TODO: Conclusion
+TODO: Should everyone do BDD?

 ---

-## Conclusion
-- Should everyone do BDD?

 ## References